 Different treatments may be recommended for each stage of prostate cancer.
-Your doctor will work with you to develop a specific treatment plan based on the cancer’s stage and other factors.
-Detailed descriptions of each type of treatment are provided earlier on this same page.
+The general options by stage are described below.
+For more detailed descriptions, see “How prostate cancer is treated,” above.
+Your doctor will work with you to develop a specific treatment plan based on your specific diagnosis and needs.
 Clinical trials may also be a treatment option for each stage.

 Early-stage prostate cancer usually grows very slowly and may take years to cause any symptoms or other health problems, if it ever does at all.
 As a result, active surveillance or watchful waiting may be recommended.
 Radiation therapy (external-beam or brachytherapy) or surgery may also be suggested, as well as treatment in clinical trials.
 For those with a higher Gleason score, the cancer may be faster growing, so radical prostatectomy and radiation therapy are often recommended.
 Your doctor will consider your age and general health before recommending a treatment plan.

-ASCO, the American Urological Association, American Society of Radiation Oncology, and the Society of Urologic Oncology recommend that patients with high-risk early-stage prostate cancer that has not spread to other areas of the body should receive radical prostatectomy or radiation therapy with hormonal therapy as standard treatment options.
+ASCO, the American Urological Association, American Society of Radiation Oncology, and the Society of Urologic Oncology recommend that patients with high-risk early-stage prostate cancer that has not spread to other areas of the body should receive radical prostatectomy or radiation therapy with ADT as standard treatment options.

-Locally advanced prostate cancer may be treated with external-beam radiation therapy and concurrent hormonal therapy or with surgery alone.
-ASCO recommends that doctors consider hormonal therapy to stop testosterone production plus abiraterone and prednisolone when patients can receive this approach.
+Locally advanced prostate cancer may be treated with external-beam radiation therapy and concurrent ADT or with surgery alone.
+ASCO recommends that doctors consider ADT to stop testosterone production plus abiraterone and prednisolone when patients can receive this approach.
 If abiraterone is not an option, combined androgen blockade using an AR inhibitor may be recommended.
 Treatments may be given in different combinations to stop the cancer from growing and spreading.
 Active surveillance is also an option.
-For those who have not received previous local treatment, including surgery, and who are unwilling or unable to receive radiation therapy, early (immediate) hormonal therapy may be offered.
+For those who have not received previous local treatment, including surgery, and who are unwilling or unable to receive radiation therapy, early (immediate) ADT may be offered.

 Watchful waiting may be considered for older adults who are not expected to live for a long time and whose cancer is not causing symptoms or for those who have another, more serious illness.